-Sony’s Spatial Reality Display leverages industry-leading high-speed vision sensor technology to enable a glasses-free, high-resolution 3D modelling, and visualization experience.
+Sony’s Spatial Reality Display leverages industry-leading high-speed vision sensor technology to enable a glasses-free, high-resolution 3D modeling, and visualization experience.
 Using the Unity or Unreal Engine SDK, creators can develop VR, AR, and other types of content and bring this content to life using the display.

 Content extends deep within the display from any viewing angle.
 Simply moving around—up or down, side to side—makes you feel like you’re interacting with the content right in front of you.

 Sony’s proprietary high-speed sensor follows eye movement down to the millisecond, sensing pupil position through space on all three axes: vertical, horizontal, and even depth.

 The Spatial Reality Display leverages an original algorithm for processing real-time content for each eye without lag.
 This allows the 3D world to appear as smooth as in real life, even if you move around.